 - Current Status:

-Today, tar sands development produces 1.7 million barrels of tar sands oil per day (BPD), up from 300,000 BPD in 1999.
+Today, tar sands development produces 1.9 million barrels of tar sands oil per day (BPD), up from 300,000 BPD in 1999.
 But the oil industry is just getting started.
 The rapid approval and construction of tar sands projects will more than triple output over the next 17 years.
-Industry estimates indicate production capacity will explode to more than five million BPD by 2030, while other estimates suggest tar sands expansion could increase production to nine million barrels per day.
+Industry estimates indicate production capacity will explode to more than five million BPD by 2030.
+The tar sands industry already has announced plans to increase production to nine million barrels per day.

 There is literally no limit to the amount of tar sands development the Alberta and Canadian governments are willing to allow – despite the serious social, economic and environmental problems this growth will unleash on the world.